-Woman Get Marijuana Themed Birthday Cake After Ordering ‘Moana’ Disney Cake
+Woman Gets Marijuana-Themed Birthday Cake After Ordering ‘Moana’ Disney Cake

 — HuffPost (@HuffPost) July 12, 2019

-Davis explains that especially in thinking about how Moana sounded like “marijuana,” it made her family laugh.
+Davis explained that especially in thinking about how Moana sounded like “marijuana,” it made her family laugh.

 “We weren’t mad about it or anything.
 We thought it was funny so we just ate it anyway!”